Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns instructions for integrating PropelAuth in a backend framework, listing example frameworks.
-It distinguishes itself from sibling tools like integrate_propelauth_frontend by specifying the backend scope.
+The description clearly states it 'Returns instructions for integrating PropelAuth in a backend framework' and lists specific frameworks and guidance topics.
+This makes the tool's purpose specific and distinguishes it from sibling tools like integrate_propelauth_frontend or fullstack by emphasizing backend scope.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.